Scoot Henderson NBA Preview vs. the Spurs

-Scoot Henderson and the rest of the Portland Trail Blazers will be taking on the San Antonio Spurs on Thursday at 10:00 PM ET.
+The Portland Trail Blazers, with Scoot Henderson, hit the court versus the San Antonio Spurs at 10:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.